The dynamic stall dilemma for vertical-axis wind turbines: Results

 The dynamic stall delay is an important timescale for modelling the dynamic stall load response \cite{Ayancik2022}.
 The stall delay is defined as the time interval between the moment when the blade exceeds its critical static stall angle of attack \kindex{t}{ss} and the onset of dynamic stall \kindex{t}{ds} (\cref{fig:Cm}\subf{ii}).
 The non-dimensionalised dynamic stall delay follows a universal behaviour governed by the reduced pitch rate, which is largely independent from airfoil shape, motion kinematics, or Reynolds number \cite{LeFouest2021, Ayancik2022}.
 We computed the dynamic stall delay for all wind turbine experiments where the blade exceeds its static stall angle, which is for tip-speed ratios $\lambda \in [1.2 - 4]$.
 The effective velocity acting on the turbine blade changes in time and we determine the non-dimensional dynamic stall delay in terms of the airfoil's convective time scale $\int_{\kindex{t}{ss}}^{\kindex{t}{ds}} \kindex{U}{eff}/c\, \textrm{d} t$, as shown in \cite{Dunne2016a}.
 We considered the pitch rate acting on the blade when it exceeds its static stall angle $\kindex{\dot{\alpha}}{ss}$ to determine the reduced frequency, such that $k = \kindex{\dot{\alpha}}{ss} c/2 \kindex{\U}{b}$.
 The wind turbine dynamic stall delay is presented as a function of the reduced frequency in \cref{fig:dsdelay}.
-The wind turbine results are compared to the general behaviour observed for three other dynamic stall experiments: linear ramp-up motions of a NACA0018 at $Re = $\num{7.5e4} \cite{LeFouest2021}, a sinusoidally pitching NACA0015 at $Re = $\num{5.5e5} \cite{He2020}, and a sinusoidally pitching 0A209 at $Re = $\num{9.2e5} \cite{Mulleners2012}.
-The wind turbine dynamic stall delay falls on the same power law decay as the result of the non-rotating dynamic stall data.
+The wind turbine results are compared to the general behaviour observed for four other dynamic stall experiments: linear ramp-up motions of a NACA0018 at $Re = $\num{7.5e4} \cite{LeFouest2021}, a sinusoidally pitching NACA0015 at $Re = $\num{5.5e5} \cite{He2020}, a sinusoidally pitching 0A209 at $Re = $\num{9.2e5} \cite{Mulleners2012}, and one data point extracted from the single-bladed vertical-axis wind turbine data by Simão Ferreira et al.~\cite{SimaoFerreira2009}.
+The wind turbine dynamic stall delay falls on the same power law decay as the result of the non-rotating dynamic stall data and reaches the same values as the rotating data from \cite{SimaoFerreira2009}.
 The agreement of vertical-axis wind turbine dynamic stall delay with different kinematics, airfoils, and Reynolds number suggests that the dynamic stall delay universality can be extended to pitching kinematics that include a surging component and a non-linear path.
 Furthermore, the occurrence of deep dynamic stall on a vertical-axis wind turbine can be predicted based on its operating parameters, namely the tip-speed ratio $\lambda$ and chord-to-diameter ratio $c/D$.
 Deep dynamic stall will occur when the dynamic stall onset occurs before the maximum effective angle of attack is reached \cite{Mulleners2012}.
 By comparing the expected dynamic stall delay with the actual time interval available for dynamic stall to occur for given, predefined motion kinematics, we can create the stall regime map in \cref{fig:DSmap}.
 For vertical-axis wind turbines, the reduced frequency is generally high enough, such that the dynamic stall delay varies minorly with the reduced pitch rate ($k>0.04$).
 Vertical-axis wind turbine kinematics that yield a time interval between the moment the blade exceeds its static stall angle and when the moment it reaches its maximum effective angle that is longer than \num{4.5} convective ($\int_{\kindex{t}{ss}}^{\kindex{t}{ds}} \kindex{U}{eff}/c\, \textrm{d} t>4.5$) are expected to experience deep dynamic stall.